 United States Coast Guard Academy in New London, CT

+Graduates of the United States Coast Guard Academy (USCGA) must serve five years on active duty with the Coast Guard, most often beginning as an ensign.
 USCGA offers undergraduate majors in naval architecture and marine engineering, and marine and environmental sciences.
-The marine and environmental sciences program offers fieldwork on a coast guard research vessel, while the naval architecture and marine engineering programs provides internship, directed studies research and capstone design projects opportunities.
+The marine and environmental sciences program offers fieldwork on a coast guard research vessel, while the naval architecture and marine engineering programs provide internship, directed studies research, and capstone design project opportunities.

 United States Naval Academy in Annapolis, MD

-The naval architecture and ocean engineering program at USNA is accredited by ABET, Inc., (formerly Accreditation Board for Engineering and Technology).
+Similar to the U.S. Coast Guard Academy, graduates of the U.S. Naval Academy (USNA) must enlist for at least five years in the U.S. Navy or U.S. Marine Corps.
+The naval architecture and ocean engineering program at USNA is accredited by ABET, Inc. (formerly Accreditation Board for Engineering and Technology).
 The program, which awards a Bachelor of Science (B.S.), also offers a service academy exchange program, as well as leadership positions among the student body, known as the Brigade of Midshipmen.

 Top Marine Engineering Schools

-|Texas A&M University at Galveston||The marine engineering program is both ABET accredited and certified by the U.S. Coast Guard||Galveston, TX|
+|Texas A&M University||Has a marine engineering program that is both ABET accredited and certified by the U.S. Coast Guard||Galveston, TX|

-|University of New Orleans||Students have access to a computer-aided ship design laboratory, a UNO structural test system, a model shop for projects and more||New Orleans, LA|
+|University of New Orleans||Students have access to a computer-aided ship design laboratory, a UNO structural test system, a model shop for projects, and more||New Orleans, LA|